min69u/Reforestation/README.md

-## My boss told me to have a good day.
-So I went home...
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.